Prerequisites

 Helm allows setting values by both specifying a values file (using -f or --values) and the --set flag.
 When upgrading this chart to newer versions you should use the same arguments for the Helm upgrade command to avoid conflicting values being set for the Chart; this is especially important for the value of global.broker.clusterSecret, which would cause the nodes not to form the cluster correctly, if not set to the same value used during install or upgrade.

-For more information about value merging see the respective Helm documentation.
+For more information about value merging, see the respective Helm documentation.

-Using the Connectware
+Using Connectware

 To determine this data, the following kubectl command can be used: